IEDMS/REDM/README.md

-REDM
+mrt_REDM
 ====

-A collection of R packages for educational datamining
+A collection of R extension packages for educational datamining REDM.